Can AI flag disease outbreaks faster than humans? Not quite

-BOSTON (AP) — Did an artificial-intelligence system beat human doctors inwarning the world of a severe coronavirus outbreak in China?
+BOSTON (AP) — Did an artificial-intelligence system beat human doctors in warning the world of a severe coronavirus outbreak in China?

 In a narrow sense, yes.
 But what the humans lacked in sheer speed, they more than made up in finesse.